Gymnema Sylvestre extract benefit for weight loss and blood sugar control, dosage and side effects, safety, toxicity

 Leaves of the Gymnema sylvestre plant have been used to treat diabetes mellitus and obesity for a long time.
 Gymnema leaf has been used traditionally in India for centuries and has been shown in research to support healthy glucose metabolism and healthy pancreatic function.
+There are several other Herbal options to treating high blood sugar and excess pounds.
+One for instance is Artichoke Leaf Extract.

 Additional herbs used for blood sugar